 I am 6-5″.
 I first built this pull-up bar at home because I was tired of doing pull ups with my knees bent and my toes dragging on the ground.
 I wanted full body extension, not just for my pull ups but also to just dead hang and stretch my shoulders.

 Yet, at the same time, my daughters want to play on the pull-up bar too.
 So rather than me having to lift them up to the bar at my height, (Which also scared my wife because the kids were 9′ off the ground), I can change the bar height and let them play on their own.
-To see pics of my kids on the pull-up bar.

 To steal from an old amateur wrestling poster I remember as a child, HWT Bruce Baumgartner with Lightweight Tim Vanni stood side-by-side under the slogan “Anybody can wrestle”.
 With an adjustable height pull-up bar, “Any body can do pull ups”.